The 2020 Roadmap To Fullstack Web Development

 Becoming a fullstack web developer requires you to cover a lot of skills.
 For beginners it’s often not easy to find the right learning path and to gain quick result.
 At first sight it might be overwhelming to understand what you need to learn and how everything fits together at the end.

-This list will provide guidance to find your path through the web development jungle in 2018.
-Together with a short description of the relevant topics this post contains link to great learning resources so that you can start quickly to expand your skillset.
+This list will provide guidance to find your path through the web development jungle in 2020.
+Together with a short description of the relevant topics this post contains link to great learning resources so that you can start quickly to expand your skill-set.

 The best way to beginn with your web development career is to get very good at HTML & CSS which is the basis for everything else.

 HTML & CSS